kupad/meme-it-so/README.md

 # Meme It So

-Meme It So is A media (TV show and Movie) screen capture and text caption
+Meme It So is a media (TV show and Movie) screen capture and text caption
 database and image macro generator.

 # License Notice